alienscience/clj-ldap/README.md

 Connects to an ldap server and returns a, thread safe, [LDAPConnectionPool](http://www.unboundid.com/products/ldap-sdk/docs/javadoc/com/unboundid/ldap/sdk/LDAPConnectionPool.html).
 Options is a map with the following entries:
-    :address         Address of server, defaults to localhost :port            Port to connect to, defaults to 389 :bind-dn         The DN to bind as, optional :password        The password to bind with, optional :num-connections The number of connections in the pool, defaults to 1
+    :address         Address of server, defaults to localhost :port            Port to connect to, defaults to 389 (or 636 for ldaps) :bind-dn         The DN to bind as, optional :password        The password to bind with, optional :num-connections The number of connections in the pool, defaults to 1